Table of Contents

 • step 2: use the local configuration and the local Smap to perform the discovery of the cluster-level metadata;

-• step 3: use all of the above and two environment settings - AIS_PRIMARY_ID and AIS_IS_PRIMARY - to figure out whether this proxy must keep starting up as a primary (otherwise, join as a non-primary).
+• step 3: use all of the above and, optionally, AIS_PRIMARY_EP to figure out whether this proxy must keep starting up as a primary;

-The rules to decide whether a given starting-up proxy is the primary one are very simple:
+The rules to determine whether a given starting-up proxy is the primary one in the cluster - are simple.
+In fact, it’s a single switch statement in the namesake function:

 Further, the (potentially) primary proxy executes more steps: